 Advances in contact lens technology have created great options for cosmetic and prosthetic lenses.
 Custom contact lenses can be created to camouflage any color variation or irregularity and produce a natural eye color.
 Cosmetic lenses are also available to transform your eye color.
 Call us at (217) 698-3030 and speak to our knowledgeable staff if you are interested in modifying or changing your eye color with contact lenses.

-Finding contact lenses that fit and wearing contact lenses, in general, can be made more challenging when these conditions affect your eyes:
+Finding contact lenses that fit, and wearing them comfortably, can be more challenging when these conditions affect your eyes:

 - Dry eyes

 Astigmatism: Astigmatism develops when the front of the eye curves into a bulge or oval shape.
 It causes blurred vision and can be difficult to correct because regular contacts cannot account for the bulging.